 Jack Vance.
 I think he is the greatest living SF author and I read his books voraciously.
 H.P.Lovecraft, Tolkien, Ursula K. Le Guin.

-Who would you most like to be trapped in a lift with?
+Who is the person you would most like to be trapped in a lift with? or a spaceship?

 How long am I trapped?
 For a fascinating conversation maybe Tolkien.
 If not for conversation Daryl Hannah or Hudson from Xena.